flame-engine/flame/doc/components.md

 `onGameResize` call and just before the inclusion of the component in the `BaseGame`'s (or another `Component`'s) list of components.

-The `onParentChange` method can be overridden to run asynchronous initialization code that should run every time the component is added to a new parent.
+The `onMount` method can be overridden to run asynchronous initialization code that should run every time the component is added to a new parent.
 This means that you should not initialize `late` variables here, since this method might run several times throughout the component's lifetime.
 This method is executed after the initial "preparation" of the component is done and after